srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/topology.md

 # KNE Topology

 Everything is ready for KNE users to create network topologies when [installation](installation.md) steps are out of the way.
 KNE offers a declarative way of defining network topologies using a topology file that captures the state of a topology.
-Topology message in the [`topo.proto`](https://github.com/openconfig/kne/blob/9d835bbaa1e4b26ab03b0d456461a044f2ec9ea0/proto/topo.proto) file defines the schema that the KNE topology follows.
+Topology message in the [`topo.proto`][topo.proto] file defines the schema that the KNE topology follows.
 Consult with the schema to see which fields a topology can have.

 KNE topology file can be provided in the following formats: